11 Best Hikes In South America

 Back to Peru again and the Santa Cruz trek this time.

-The Santa Cruz hike begins at the mountain city of Huaraz (yes, that’s right – a mountain city) and takes you on a three-day journey.
+The Santa Cruz hike begins in the mountain city of Huaraz (yes, that’s right – a mountain city) and takes you on a three-day journey.
 You hike through the Cordillera Blanca region of the Peruvian Andes, the highest tropical mountain range in the world.

 For those who love the quirky, the Santa Cruz trek is definitely up your street!